iankorf/MCB185-2023/unit9_unfinished_tales/README.md

 Unit 9: Unfinished Tales
 ========================

-There are several important topics that are not covered, but are very important for the aspiring bioinformatics programmer.
+There are several topics that are not covered, but are very important for the aspiring bioinformatics programmer.

 + Doc strings
 + Unit tests